-Tips for developing reading to write tasks:
+Tips for developing reading-to-write tasks:

-- Teachers can use questioning, feedback and graphic organisers to help students process and write information texts. - Reading different information texts as "input": - "Eat Smart, Eat Healthy" - Different food labels - Asking them questions to better understand the "content" of the information texts - Using graphic organisers to draft / organise ideas for the writing task
+- Teachers can use questioning, feedback and graphic organisers to help students process and write information texts. - Read different information texts as "input"; - Ask them questions to help them better understand the purpose and the features of the targeted text type; and - Use graphic organisers (and a writing frame if necessary) to draft/organise ideas for writing tasks.